berkley4/ungoogled-chromium-debian/.github/README.md

 - Built with upstream google clang/llvm binaries
 - Patches for -march/-mtune and various other CPU instructions
 - Various patches to disable components (eg dbus/atk) and enable system libraries (eg icu)
+- Various lines in debian/rules can be uncommented to enable/disable build options or system libraries
 - Ungoogled Chromium patches are merged into debian's build system with a variety of other patches
 - Debug optimisation is now handled by building with -fdebug-types-section (instead of dwz)
 - Several other fixes and improvements